 Kıymet Daştan’s (b.
 1980, Istanbul) experiments with form, loaded with conceptual projections, generate questions about memory, legacy and social roles while exploring the poetic horizons of materials.
 Producing and according to a material presence is a way of thinking for the artist.

 Daştan graduated at the top of her class from the Sculpture Department of Mimar Sinan University for Fine Arts (2008) and then completed an MA in Design at Milan’s Domus Academy(2014) on a full scholarship.
-She recently completed the fellowship of Homework Space Program at Ashkal Alwan fine art association in Beirut (2019) She has erected sculptures in various public spaces, opened two solo exhibition and participated in various group exhibitions in galleries and public spaces, artist residencies and symposiums both in Turkey and abroad.
-They can be found in many private and public collections such as Sabancı Collection (Istanbul) and Ipek & Ahmet Merey Collection (Istanbul).
-Most recently she has designed and realized an earthquake monument for a museum.
-In addition, she gave jewellery design classes at the Grand Bazaar for years and has served as Secretary of the Sculptors’ Association in Turkey since 2015.
-She has won various awards such as the first prize at Sabancı Art Award for Sculpture in 2008 and JTR Jewelry Design Competition in 2013.
+She recently completed the fellowship of Homework Space Program at Ashkal Alwan fine art association in Beirut (2019) She has erected sculptures in various public spaces, opened a solo exhibition and participated in various group exhibitions in galleries and public spaces, artist residencies, and symposiums both in Turkey and abroad.
+She has won various awards such as first prize at the Sabancı Art Award for Sculpture in 2008 and first prize at the JTR Jewelry Design Competition in 2013.

 Daştan continues her artistic work in her studio in Istanbul.